-The campus continues to install bicycle racks adjacent to academic and residential buildings.
-It currently has 912 outdoor, and 463 indoor bicycle parking spaces.
-Of the indoor spaces, 429 are located in Promontory and are only available to Promontory residents; 22 are located in the Student Center at the Otter Cycle Center; and 12 are in bicycle lockers.
+The Campus continues to install bicycle racks adjacent to most academic and residential buildings.
+Most bike racks are outdoors, with a select few indoors.
+Of the indoor bike parking, most are located in Promontory and are only available to Promontory residents; 22 are located in the Student Center at the Otter Cycle Center; and 12 are in bicycle lockers.